Frequently Asked Questions

 If your informant’s details have changed, they need to login to their account and update their information in the Manage Account section of their dashboard.

-You can find out more about FLAME by watching our video
+You can find out more about cognitive assessments by watching our video

-No, FLAME works on many devices, but the tests cannot be completed using a mobile phone.
-We are working on making FLAME available more widely and you can check again next year if you only have a mobile phone.
+The PROTECT Cognitive Assessment works on many devices, including some mobile phones.
+We are working on making it available more widely and you can check again next year if you only have an incompatible mobile phone.

 To download a different web browser, you need to go to the browser manufacturer’s website or use your Tablet’s "App Store" and get the latest version of it.